 A single chlorine atom can destroy 100,000 ozone molecules.

 CFCs were in everything, and the manufacturers couldn’t imagine a world without them.
 The corporate response to this danger was that the science hadn’t been settled.
 People had a hard time believing that we had become powerful enough as a species to endanger life on the planet.
 They looked for non-human causes for the loss of the ozone in the sky.
 One Reagan administration official suggested that everyone just wear more sunblock and put on a hat and sunglasses.
 But the scientists pointed out that the plankton, those tiny plants at the base of the global food chain, and the larger plants, were unlikely to do so.

 Molina and Rowland tirelessly worked to warn the world.

 What’s the use of having developed a science well enough to make predictions if, in the end, all we’re willing to do is stand around and wait for them to come true?Sherwood Rowland

 But what would’ve happened if Rowland and Molina hadn’t been curious about the stratosphere, or if their warnings had been ignored?
 By 2060, the ozone would have been all but gone from the entire planet.
-Your children would never have been able to take their own little ones out to bask in the sunshine.
+You would never have been able to take your children out to bask in the sunshine.
 The food crops would have completely failed.
 The herbivores, those who live off them, would have died out.
 The carnivores would subsist on their corpses for a while, but ultimately, they, too, would be doomed.

 If we continue to safeguard the ozone layer, it will be completely mended by 2050.
 And that’s why this is one danger you can cross off your worry list.